Guide

 The independent third panel member

-The Strategic Health Authority (SHA) will provide the name of the third panel member from a list of individuals, jointly approve by the SHA and the British Medical Association (BMA) and the British Dental Association (BDA).
+NHS Employers will provide a list of individuals for the employer to select from, jointly approved by NHS Employers British Medical Association (BMA) and the British Dental Association (BDA).
 The procedure for this is also outlined in the model protocol.

 Clinical academic consultants